Binding an ASP.Net Control to a Generic List

 customers.Add(new Customer("901234", "Jane Fonda", "4 Sample Avenue"));

-Now we can bind this list to a list box control as we have done before.
+We can bind this list to a list box control as before.

 C#